Eleonora Archaia

 Eleonora (Eliso) Archaia (ელეონორა (ელისო) არჩაია; born July 31, 1967), is a Georgian politician and businesswoman, who is currently serving in Kutaisi City Assembly.
 She was first elected in 2017.
 She is a member of the For Georgia party.
+In addition to her role on the council, she also leads the local party chapter in Kutaisi and heads the women’s wing in the Imereti region.

 Early life and career

 Eleonora Archaia was born in the small village of Narazeni in the Samegrelo region.
-Her father, Jondi Archaia was a factory worker.
-Her mother, Neli Logua, is a former school teacher.
+Her father, Jondi Archaia, was a factory worker, and her mother, Neli Logua, is a former school teacher.
 Archaia is the third of four daughters.
-Archaia spent her early years in Narazeni where she graduated from Narazeni public school in 1984.
-The same year she moved to Kutaisi, where she studied at the Alexander Tsulukidze’s Kutaisi State Pedagogical Institute, at the Faculty of Methodology of Preschool Education and Psychology From 1984 to 1988.
-During perestroika, Archaia with her husband established a food processing factory in Kazakhstan and lived there for several years.
+She spent her early years in Narazeni, where she graduated from Narazeni public school in 1984.
+That same year, she moved to Kutaisi, where she studied at the Alexander Tsulukidze Kutaisi State Pedagogical Institute, in the Faculty of Methodology of Preschool Education and Psychology, from 1984 to 1988.
+During perestroika, Archaia and her husband established a food processing factory in Kazakhstan and lived there for several years.
 From 1996 to 1998, she worked as a psychologist at the Kutaisi Economic Lyceum.
 From 1998 to 2002, she studied Law at Akaki Tsereteli State University.
 Shortly after, she left Kutaisi and moved to Tbilisi with her family.
 From 2002 to 2005, she worked at the Ministry of Justice of Georgia, as an advisor to the Human Resources Department.
 From 2005 to 2017, she held numerous positions in the restaurant and hospitality business and ran a family-owned restaurant chain.